pyeventsourcing/kurrentdbclient/README.md

 position of the last successfully processed event in a downstream component, so it will be usual to want the next event after this position, because that is the next event that has not yet been processed.
-For this reason, when subscribing for events from a specific commit position using a catch-up subscription in EventStoreDB, the recorded event at the specified commit position will NOT be included in the sequence of recorded events that are received.
+For this reason, when subscribing for events from a specific commit position using a catch-up subscription in KurrentDB, the recorded event at the specified commit position will NOT be included in the sequence of recorded events that are received.